YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In a woman with PCOS, I am not asking only how many grafts can be placed.
 I check whether the loss is stable, whether the donor area is safe, whether medical treatment has had enough time, and whether surgery will make the patient look more natural without spending grafts too early.

-When is PCOS hair loss ready for surgery?
+When PCOS hair loss is ready for surgery

 PCOS hair loss is ready for surgical discussion when the diagnosis is clear, the pattern is suitable, and the hair loss has become reasonably stable.
 The key distinction is whether there is a defined area that can be improved, or whether the whole scalp is losing density in a way that makes surgery less predictable.

 This is especially important in women because female thinning often does not behave like a classic male hairline recession.
-Many women notice a widening part, reduced ponytail volume, thinner frontal density, or a see-through crown.
+Many women notice a widening part, reduced ponytail volume, thinner frontal density, or a see through crown.
 If the donor area at the back and sides is also miniaturizing, there may not be a safe reserve of permanent hair to move.

 Surgery may be technically possible and still be the wrong next step if the hair loss pattern is moving.